-The most often talked about example refers to those Product Backlog Items which are taken into a sprint by the developers and which then seems to turn into a hard commitment such that if not all those Product Backlog Items are done then something is wrong and a possible belief that the Scrum Team has failed.
+The most often talked about example refers to those Product Backlog Items which are taken into a sprint by the developers and which then seem to turn into a hard commitment such that if not all those Product Backlog Items are done then something is wrong and a possible belief that the Scrum Team has failed.

 This article is an attempt to help debunk at least this one myth whilst using the Scrum framework to build complex products and an overall recap around commitments versus forecasts in general across some of the evolutions of the Scrum Guide over time.

 Let’s be clear on what commitment actually means:

 A quick online search gives these two definitions for ‘commitment’:

 - “The state or quality of being dedicated to a cause, activity”